 In addition screw clips are shown that can also be used to attach metal outlet boxes to wall board.
 They just clip on with a little force.
 Once the box is in the wall, you tighten the screw and the clips wedge themselves between the box and the inside of the wall.
 You can also buy some outlet boxes with the clips built-in.

 In the example below the hole was made using a Compass saw.
 The metal outlet box was held against the wall and a pencil line was traced onto the surface.
 Note the notches on the upper right and lower left corners.
 They are to allow for the protruding screws on each side that all gangable metal receptacle boxes of this type have.
-NOTE: Text links below go to applicable products on Amazon or EBay.

 The boxes are gangable by removing one or both sides and screwing the boxes together with additional boxes to make a multi-gang switch or outlet box.
 You can add as many gangs as needed, however the more gangs, the more difficult it will be to find wall plates to cover the finished work.